 ELIZABETH A. SNELSON

-Sometimes hospitals fall for a complicated re-do of medical staff documents that fall apart after the consultants leave the building.
+Sometimes hospitals fall for a complicated re-do of medical staff documents that falls apart after the consultants leave the building.
 Or the medical staff bylaws have developed into a patchwork quilt of quick-fix additions created to respond to a plan of correction or accreditation survey report.
-Even updated bylaws can be improved by isolating processes to expose inefficiencies and inconsistencies.Th..
+Even updated bylaws can be improved by isolating processes to expose inefficiencies and inconsistencies.This we..

 Hospitals must file a National Practitioner Data Bank report on any physician’s surrender of privileges if an investigation is underway.
 This has always been a Data Bank reporting requirement, intended to discourage plea bargains which allowed physicians to avoid being reported if they agreed to waive hearing rights.
 Under the new Guidebook, expanded descriptions of “investigation” and “surrender” stretch w..